-"Ad Hoc Committee" means a committee referred to in clause 16.1.1(b) of the Constitution.

-"AER" means the Australian Energy Regulator, established under Part IIIAA of the Competition and Consumer Act 2010.

-"Annual Funding Figure" in respect of a Financial Year means the figure to be contributed by the Members toward the total funding of the Company for that Financial Year, approved by the Members in general meeting in accordance with Clause 11.4 of the Constitution or determined by the Commission in accordance with Clause 10.4 of the Constitution (as may have been varied under Clause 10.5).

-"Annual Levy" means the annual levy payable by a Member to cover operating costs of the Scheme.

-"Board" means the whole or any number of Directors assembled at a meeting of Directors not being less than a quorum.

-"Budget" means the budget for each Financial Year set in accordance with the Charter.

-"Charter" means this Charter, as amended from time to time.

-"Commission" means the Essential Services Commission established under the Essential Services Commission Act 2002 (SA).

-"Committee" means an Ad Hoc or Standing Committee.
+- "Ad Hoc Committee" means a committee referred to in clause 16.1.1(b) of the Constitution. - "AER" means the Australian Energy Regulator, established under Part IIIAA of the Competition and Consumer Act 2010. - "Annual Funding Figure" in respect of a Financial Year means the figure to be contributed by the Members toward the total funding of the Company for that Financial Year, approved by the Members in general meeting in accordance with Clause 11.4 of the Constitution or determined by the Commission in accordance with Clause 10.4 of the Constitution (as may have been varied under Clause 10.5). - "Annual Levy" means the annual levy payable by a Member to cover operating costs of the Scheme. - "Board" means the whole or any number of Directors assembled at a meeting of Directors not being less than a quorum. - "Budget" means the budget for each Financial Year set in accordance with the Charter. - "Charter" means this Charter, as amended from time to time. - "Commission" means the Essential Services Commission established under the Essential Services Commission Act 2002 (SA). - "Committee" means an Ad Hoc or Standing Committee.

-"Company" means Energy and Water Ombudsman (SA) Limited (ACN 089 791 604).

-"Constitution" means the Constitution of the Company as amended from time to time.

-"Customer" means a customer of a Member for either an electricity or gas service, or a water service and includes the owner and occupier of land or other property over which a Member is exercising statutory powers in relation to that land or other property or in relation to neighbouring land or other property.
-A retail gas customer shall be deemed to be a customer of the gas distributor.

-"Designated Committee" means the Standing Committee referred to in clause 16.2.3 of the Constitution operating under whatever name may be given to that Standing Committee by the Board.

-"Director" means any Director of the Company for the time being.

-"Electricity Act" means the Electricity Act 1996 (SA).

-"Electricity Member" is a Member who holds any licence under the Electricity Act or an authorisation under the National Energy Retail Law, or any Member who is exempt from the requirement to hold a licence or authorisation and, as a condition of the exemption, is required to become a Member.

-"Embedded Network" means a private network serving multiple premises and being connected to the grid at a 'parent' connection point.

-"Energy Service" means the product or service provided to satisfy an energy demand or need, including the transmission, distribution and supply of electricity, or the distribution and supply of gas and associated energy services.

-"Exempt Network Service Provider" means an operator of a private network who is exempted from the requirement to be a registered network service provider.

-"Exempt Energy Seller" means a person, business or other entity holding or subject to an individual, registrable or deemed exemption under the National Energy Retail Law, in accordance with the AER (Retail) Exempt Selling Guideline.
+- "Company" means Energy and Water Ombudsman (SA) Limited (ACN 089 791 604). - "Competition and Consumer Act" means the Competition and consumer Act 2010 as amended by the Competition and Consumer (Consumer Data Right) Amendment Rules (No. 2) 2021 - "Notifiable Instrument" means the Competition and Consumer (Consumer Data Right Recognised External Dispute Resolution Schemes) Instrument 2021 - "Constitution" means the Constitution of the Company as amended from time to time. - "Consumer Data Rules" means the rules in force under section 56BA of the Competition and Consumer Act. - "Customer" means a customer of a Member for either an electricity or gas service, or a water service and includes the owner and occupier of land or other property over which a Member is exercising statutory powers in relation to that land or other property or in relation to neighbouring land or other property.
+A retail gas customer shall be deemed to be a customer of the gas distributor. - "Designated Committee" means the Standing Committee referred to in clause 16.2.3 of the Constitution operating under whatever name may be given to that Standing Committee by the Board. - "Director" means any Director of the Company for the time being. - "Electricity Act" means the Electricity Act 1996 (SA). - "Electricity Member" is a Member who holds any licence under the Electricity Act or an authorisation under the National Energy Retail Law, or any Member who is exempt from the requirement to hold a licence or authorisation and, as a condition of the exemption, is required to become a Member. - "Embedded Network" means a private network serving multiple premises and being connected to the grid at a 'parent' connection point. - "Energy Service" means the product or service provided to satisfy an energy demand or need, including the transmission, distribution and supply of electricity, or the distribution and supply of gas and associated energy services. - "Exempt Network Service Provider" means an operator of a private network who is exempted from the requirement to be a registered network service provider. - "Exempt Energy Seller" means a person, business or other entity holding or subject to an individual, registrable or deemed exemption under the National Energy Retail Law, in accordance with the AER (Retail) Exempt Selling Guideline.